 There is much to learn from President Coolidge’s legacy.
 His emphases on civility, bipartisanship, sound budgeting, federalism, and respect for hard work and commerce are every bit as relevant today as they were in the 1920s.
 Unfortunately, Americans who travel through Washington, D.C. to learn about our country’s history and presidents encounter few traces of President Coolidge.
-Now Coolidge will have a place where travelers and scholars alike can come learn about America’s thirtieth president and find inspiration from his legacy.
-Coolidge House will feature an exhibit and material on President Coolidge, from his Vermont beginnings through his years in the White House.
+Now Coolidge has a place where travelers and scholars alike can come learn about America’s thirtieth president and find inspiration from his legacy.
+Coolidge House features an exhibit and material on President Coolidge, from his Vermont beginnings through his years in the White House.

 We hope to see you soon in Plymouth Notch or Washington, D.C.

 About the Coolidge Foundation

 The Calvin Coolidge Presidential Foundation, based in Plymouth Notch, Vermont, is the official foundation dedicated to preserving the legacy and advancing the values of America’s thirtieth president.
 In the absence of an official presidential library, the Coolidge Foundation was formed in 1960 by John Coolidge, the president’s son, along with a group of fellow Coolidge enthusiasts.
 The Articles of Association, (last amended in 1979) call for the Foundation “to perpetuate the memory of Calvin Coolidge.”
 A decade ago, the board of the Foundation approved a strategic plan which called for the national expansion of the Foundation’s work.
 In the past several years, the Foundation has expanded programming across the country in an effort to increase Americans’ knowledge of Coolidge and the values he promoted throughout his life.